FX-87

 FX-87 is a polymorphic typed functional language based on a system for static program analysis in which every expression has two static properties: a type and an effect.
-In a study done by MIT, FX-87 yields similar performance results as functional languages on programs that do not contain side effects (Fibonacci, Factorial).
+In a study done by MIT, FX-87 yields similar performance results to functional languages on programs that do not contain side effects (Fibonacci, Factorial).
 FX-87 did yield a great performance increase when matching DNA sequences.

 KFX is the kernel language of FX-87.
 It was described in 'Polymorphic Effect Systems', J.M.
 Lucassen et al., Proceedings of the 15th Annual ACM Conference POPL, ACM 1988, pp. 47–57.